Okanagan: History

-While the last half-century has grown several resource-based enterprises in the region, primarily forestry, though mining had played an important role in earlier times.
-The fastest-growing industries in the Okanagan today are real estate, tourism accommodations and services, and retirement-driven real estate development as well as the ripping up of orchards and their replacement by wineries and vineyards.
+While the last half-century has grown several resource-based enterprises in the region, primarily forestry, mining played an important role in earlier times.
 Favoured by its sunny climate, lakes, and winery attractions, the valley has become a popular destination for vacationers and retirees.
 The area also attracts seasonal fruit-picking labourers, primarily from Quebec and Mexico.

 Demographics

-The population of the region was 362,258 as of the 2016 Canadian census.
-The three regional districts within the Okanagan and their populations were: Central Okanagan (194,822), North Okanagan (83,022) and Okanagan-Similkameen (84,354).
+The region's population was 403,950 as of the 2021 Canadian census.
+The three regional districts within the Okanagan and their populations were Central Okanagan (222,162), North Okanagan (91,610) and Okanagan-Similkameen (90,178).

-The statistical figures below are based on the 2011 Canadian census, 2016 Canadian census, and the British Columbia Ministry of Communities, Sport and Cultural Development.
+The statistical figures below are based on the 2011 Canadian census, 2021 Canadian census, and the British Columbia Ministry of Communities, Sport and Cultural Development.

 Municipalities

 Statistics Canada.
 2017.
 Armstrong, CY [Census subdivision], British Columbia and Okanagan, RD [Census division], British Columbia (table).
 Census Profile.
 2016 Census.
 Statistics Canada Catalogue no. 98-316-X2016001.
 Ottawa.
 Released February 8, 2017.